AmeySomade/airbnb-global-marketplace-analytics/README.md

 ## Currency Normalization

-The original `price` field represents prices in each market's local currency.
+The original "price" field represents prices in each market's local currency.

 To enable meaningful cross-city comparisons, prices were normalized into USD using a fixed historical exchange-rate reference date.